 PAM allows your end users to easily access what they need without slowing down machines or burdening them with complicated security procedures.

-Maintaining control over security is one of the most important aspects of your IT team, and when users side step protocols, it makes protecting the organization that much harder.
-With PAM, IT can easily deploy and integrate the solution so to preserve control over all the sensitive information and systems.
+Maintaining control over security is one of the most important aspects of your IT team, and when users sidestep protocols, it makes protecting the organization that much harder.
+With PAM, IT can easily deploy and integrate the solution in order to preserve control over all the sensitive information and systems.

 An agentless privileged access management solution simplifies the deployment and integration processes.